Zachary-Holden-Evraz/Zumbach_Merge/Updates.md

 # Zumbach_Merge
 This .exe file will merge each piece of Steel (with several .csv files) into one excel file.

+Improvements made on 12/16:
+  Finally got it running faster.
+It will not save without hitting the stop button, but every piece of steel should take less than 10 seconds.
+  The program will now know when there are no more pieces to copy and display text accordingly.
+  Starting and stopping the program still takes time proportional to the amount of information in the excel file.
+I do not believe I can do anythig about that.

+  The problem the program had before is that it had to save and reopen the excel file for each piece of steel.
+This allowed it to save the file after each piece, which is safer, but took an incredible amount
+    of time the more information was there.
+If you are doing several hundred pieces at a time, it may be beneficial to stop and start it after about one or two hundred.
+Just make sure to use the buttons for doing so and not just close the program.

 Improvements made on 12/9:
   An error was found and corrected.
 The error caused columns B-F on the excel file to be copied incorrectly whenever the program was stopped and restarted later.